Urban Fantasy

 Neverwhere

 Written by Neil Gaiman, Neverwhere is an urban fantasy novel that can amuse with its whimsical world as much as it can annoy with its unbearable protagonist.
 Offering a funny but shallow story, the novel is far from being one of Gaiman’s best works.
-Neverwhere accompanies Richard, a young Englishman who lives a quiet life, pretending to be happy with his office …
+Neverwhere accompanies Richard, a young Englishman who lives a quiet life, pretending to be happy with his …

 Read More »